AzmHmd/DeepPod/silique counting/README.md

 In order to detect and count the number of siliques on unseen Arabidopsis images, firstly, run `Demo_Patching.m`.
 Then feed the extracted patches to the trained model.
-Finally run `Demo_counter.m` to get the number of silliqus count.
+Finally run `Demo_counter.m` to get the number of siliques count.

 **Phase I: Before feeding to the trained model**